tsipkens/atems/README.md

 This is a GUI-based method with a slider for *adaptive* manual thresholding of the image (adaptive in that small sections of the image can be cropped and thresholded independently).
 Gaussian denoising is first performed on the image to reduce the noise in the thresholded image.
 Then, a slider is used to manually adjust the level of the threshold.
 This is a variant of the method included with the distribution of the PCM code by [Dastanpour et al. (2016)][dastanpour2016], though it has seen considerable updates since that implementation.

-Several subfunctions are included within the main file.
+Several sub-functions are included within the main file.

-*We note that this code saw several important bug updates since the original code by [Dastanpour et al. (2016)][dastanpour2016].
-This includes fixing how the original code would repeatedly apply a Gaussian filter every time the user interacted with the slider in the GUI (which may cause some backward compatibility issues), a reduction in the use of global variables, and significant memory savings.*
+> We note that this code saw several important bug updates since the original code by [Dastanpour et al. (2016)][dastanpour2016].
+This includes fixing how the original code would repeatedly apply a Gaussian filter every time the user interacted with the slider in the GUI (which may cause some backward compatibility issues), a reduction in the use of global variables, and significant memory savings.

 ###### 2.1.3 seg